metasfresh/metasfresh/misc/services/camel/de-metas-camel-externalsystems/de-metas-camel-sap-file-import/README.md

 First, the SFTP consumer must be configured using `Externalsystem_Config_SAP_SFTP` and started by invoking the `SAP-startProductsSyncSFTP` dedicated route.
 In order to stop the consumer, the `SAP-stopProductSyncSFTP` route must be invoked.

 In order to update the consumer configuration, you have to firstly stop the consumer, then reconfigure it and then restart the consumer.
+(You can't reconfigure the consumer while it's running.)

 Configs available in `Externalsystem_Config_SAP_SFTP`: